mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab4.rst

-Lab 4.4: Deploy an application (AZURE)
+Lab 4.4: Deploy an application (Azure)
 --------------------------------------

 .. warning:: An default Application should be already deloy (by admin user).
-If you want to proceed delete the existing application deployed on the AZURE SSG (udf-<your name>-elb).
+If you want to proceed delete the existing application deployed on the Azure SSG (udf-<your name>-elb).

 Deploy your application (optional)
 **********************************